Scleral Lenses for Keratoconus

 Both rigid gas permeable (GP) lenses and scleral lenses provide the eyes with sufficient oxygen.
 However, scleral lenses provide more comfort and stable vision than traditional GP lenses.
 In most cases, scleral contact lenses are the optimal choice of treatment for patients with keratoconus and irregularly-shaped corneas.

 If you have Keratoconus and are interested in scleral lenses, Dr. Nathalie Cassis at Scleral Lens and Keratoconus Center at Envision Ghent Optometry can help.
-We serve patients from all over Norfolk, Virginia Beach, Chesapeake and Suffolk, Virginia, and provide the highest level of care.
+We serve patients from all over Norfolk, Virginia Beach, Chesapeake and Suffolk, Virginia and provides the highest level of care.

 Two Major Benefits of Scleral Lenses for Keratoconus